Last Updated: May 09, 2021

 Median Salary: $66,350

-- Clinical/ Medical Laboratory Technologist - They are required to work in laboratories for locating microorganisms, estimating the chemical content of fluids, and even testing the drug level in blood.
+- Clinical/ Medical Laboratory Technologist - They are required to work in laboratories to locate microorganisms, estimate the chemical content of fluids, and even test the drug level in blood.

 Median Salary: $54,180

 - High School Teacher - They are required to teach Biology to high school students.
-This will include the duties of scheduling classes, paper corrections, and being involved in other school activities apart from the teaching job they have assigned for.
+This will include the duties of scheduling classes, paper corrections, and being involved in other school activities apart from the teaching job they have been assigned.

 Median Salary: $62,870